CITS4002 Computer Science and Software Engineering Research Project Part 2

 - This unit is taken over two semesters and parts 1 and 2 must be completed to fulfil the requirements of the unit.
 Students undertake a major research project on a topic relevant to the computing discipline.

-- Students are able to (1) gain experience in research methodologies and learn how to plan and execute a research investigation and (2) develop skills in problem formulation, in designing and analysing solutions and experiments, and in the presentation of research findings.
+- Students are able to (1) apply research methodologies to plan and execute a research investigation and (2) develop skills in problem formulation, in designing and analysing solutions and experiments, and in the presentation of research findings.

 - Unit Coordinator(s)